-At RMIT we recognise that some students may choose to use a name that affirms their gender.
-Although citizenship verification requires you to use the name stated on your legal documentation, we can support you to ensure that you're addressed by the correct pronouns and name while studying at RMIT.
-Please submit an online request to Student Connect for advice.
+At RMIT we recognise that some students may choose to use a name and/or title that affirms their gender.
+Although citizenship verification requires you to use the name stated on your legal documentation, we can support you to ensure that you're addressed by the correct pronouns, name and title while studying at RMIT.
+If you have any questions about this, please submit an online request to Student Connect for advice.

 If your date of birth is incorrect, please submit an online request to Student Connect.
 Note: if you've received an offer in a vocational education program for a government subsidised place, correcting your date of birth may have an impact on your eligibility for your offer.
 You may be asked to provide evidence of your correct name and date of birth.